 How to Make Avocado Cilantro Lime Hummus

-If you're using a food processor, add the chickpeas first, by themselves and blitz a bit to get them started.
-Then add everything else and blend for a few minutes.
-Then slowly add water and mix until it reaches the consistency you prefer.
+To the bowl of a food processor, add the chickpeas first and blitz a bit to get them started.
+Then add everything else except for the ice and blend.

-For a get together, garnish with a few sliced pickled jalapenos, some pickled red onions and some torn cilantro leaves.
-Swirl with a bit of oil.
+Drizzle extra virgin olive oil and sprinkle a few sliced pickled jalapenos, some pickled red onions and some torn cilantro leaves.

 Avocado Cilantro Lime Hummus